-Baby juices and drinks constituted from fruit concentrates should be avoided unless they are well diluted and included on one of the four daily occasions when sweet food and drinks are offered.
-Drinks which are labelled as containing added substances ending in 'ose' (e.g. sucrose) are potentially damaging to teeth.
+All sweet drinks including baby juices, fruit juices and smoothies and drinks constituted from fruit juice concentrates are not suitable for young children.
+If used, they should be well diluted and included on one of the four daily occasions when sweet food is offered.
+Drinks which are labelled as containing added syrups or substances ending in 'ose' (e.g. sucrose) are potentially damaging to teeth.